 - Review your technology.
 Innovative HR technologies like interviewing platforms are changing what’s possible in hiring.
-For instance, with on-demand text interviews, recruiters can engage a large talent pool within a few hours or days to determine which candidates meet basic job requirements, like ability to work third shift.
+For instance, with on-demand text interviews, recruiters can engage a large talent pool within a few hours or days to determine which candidates meet basic job requirements, like the ability to work third shift.
 Armed with the information, they can immediately invite qualified candidates to move on.
-Depending on talent pool size, this process that would normally have take days or weeks in a status-quo process.
+Depending on talent pool size, this process would normally have taken days or weeks in a status-quo process.

 - Phase your approach.
 As you evaluate where you need to transform, also identify actions that will drive the greatest results most quickly.
 Then, change your candidate experience in phases, giving priority to key actions.

 How to Know If Your Candidate Experience is Better